Arrovian Aggregation of Convex Preferences: Skew-Symmetric Bilinear Utility Functions

 \section{Skew-Symmetric Bilinear Utility Functions}

 Convexity of preferences implies that indifference sets are convex.
 The symmetry axiom introduced by \citet{Fish82c} prescribes that the indifference sets for every triple of outcomes are straight lines that are either parallel or intersect in one point, which may be outside of their convex hull.
-For all $p,q,r\in\Delta$ and $\lambda\in(0,1)$,\footnote{\citeauthor{Fish82c}'s original definition of symmetry requires $p$, $q$, and $r$ to be linearly ordered and is thus slightly weaker than symmetry as defined here.
-See \Cref{app:ssb}. }
+For all $p,q,r\in\Delta$ and $\lambda\in(0,1)$,\footnote{\citeauthor{Fish82c}'s original definition of symmetry requires $p$, $q$, and $r$ to be linearly ordered (cf. \Cref{app:ssb}) and is thus slightly weaker than symmetry as defined here.
+Since our notion of convexity is weaker than \citeauthor{Fish82c}'s~\citeyearpar{Fish82c} dominance axiom, this stronger formulation of symmetry is required for \Cref{prop:ssb}. }

 \citet{Fish84c} justifies this axiom by stating that ``the degree to which $p$ is preferred to $q$ is equal in absolute magnitude but opposite in sign to the degree to which $q$ is preferred $p$.''
 He continues by writing that he is ``a bit uncertain as to whether this should be regarded more as a convention than a testable hypothesis -- much like the asymmetry axiom [\dots], which can almost be thought of as a definitional characteristic of strict preference.''
+Without symmetry, continuity and convexity still allow for rather unintuitive preference relations.
+For example, let $\mathcal U =\{a,b\}$ and consider the preference relation $\succ$ on $\Delta$ with $p\succ q$ if and only if $p(a) > \nicefrac23$ and $q(a)< \nicefrac13$, which does not even satisfy transitivity in a one-dimensional outcome space.\todo{FFX: The strict relation is transitive, though.
+We could write ``transitivity of the indifference relation''.
+FB: I would prefer to leave as it is for simplicity.}